Home Family and home Gradina si gradina de legume How to grow an apple tree

 Bolshaya-yablonya-tsvetyot

-The apple tree is transplanted as follows:
+Apple tree transplantation is carried out as follows:

 3. Prepare the pegs to which you will tie the apple trees, and there should be three or more of them.